stat545ubc-2021/Sara-Kowalski-MiniDataAnalysis/Milestone-2/Milestone-2-MiniDataAnalysis.md

 vancouver_trees %>%
 ## filter the data so it only contains trees with the genus ULMUS
   filter(genus_name == "ULMUS") %>%
-## use the count function and input the variable you want the disinct values for
+## use the count function and input the variable you want the distinct values for
   count(species_name)
 ```